narayananr/narayananr.github.io/research.md

 ### <font color="DarkCyan"> Cause and Extent of Allele-specific expression reciprocal F1 mice </font>
 To understand the cause and extent of allele-specific gene expression, We are using liver RNA-seq data from F1 mice crossed reciprocally.
-The F1 reciprocal cross from two divergent mouse inbred strains NOD and PWK allowed to find that allele-specific expression prevalent and most of allele-specific expression is caused by local genetic effect and only a handful known genes show parent-of-origin effect.
+The F1 reciprocal cross from two divergent mouse inbred strains NOD and PWK allowed to find that allele-specific expression prevalent and most of allele-specific expression is caused by local genetic effect and only a handful of known genes show parent-of-origin effect.

 ### <font color="DarkCyan">Genetic Architecture of Gene Expression in Hippocampus and Liver </font>